chungers/infrakit/docs/content/azure/index.md

 ### SSH Key

 Docker for Azure uses SSH for accessing the Docker swarm once it's deployed.
 During setup, you will be prompted for a SSH public key.
 If you don't have a SSH key, you can generate one with `puttygen` or `ssh-keygen`.
-You only need the public key component to setup Docker for Azure.
+You only need the public key component to set up Docker for Azure.
 Here's how to get the public key from a .pem file:

     ssh-keygen -y -f my-key.pem